-International organisations and groupings are an important part of the International Relations section of the General Studies paper-2 in the UPSC Syllabus.
+International organizations and groupings are an important part of the International Relations section of the General Studies paper-2 in the UPSC Syllabus.

 This article will give details about the Economic and Social Commission for Asia and Pacific for the IAS Exam